reasonablep/peters-portfolio-page/README.md

 https://www.youtube.com/watch?v=bxmDnn7lrnk

 - All other code my was written by me using materials from class

+- Navigation bar backdrop was AI generated using ChatGPT

 ## Questions
 For questions about this project, please reach out to me on GitHub, https://github/reasonablep or via e-mail at, pmrtnz@me.com.
 Thanks for reading.